The Will to Live (Ben Harper album)

-The Will to Live is a 1997 album by Ben Harper which showed his continuing folk-centric focus, while at the same time expanding on his rock talents.
+The Will to Live is a 1997 album by Ben Harper, which showed his continuing folk-centric focus, while at the same time expanding on his rock talents.
 This was his third album, his second with the Innocent Criminals (uncredited), and was packaged with a special bonus CD in certain countries.

-The record would yield his first UK Singles Chart single, "Faded".
-To date it remains his only UK single entry.
+The album would yield Harper's first UK Singles Chart single, "Faded".
+To date, it remains his only UK single entry.